-Portfolios I and II should be submitted as both an online CANVAS submission, and a printed copy brought into class.
-Portfolio III does not require a printed copy, but should be submitted digitally to CANVAS, and uploaded to KEPLER under "Portfolio III."
-Online submissions must be a single PDF containing all pages.
-This PDF must not exceed 100 MB in size.
-You are responsible for determining how to generate an appropriately-sized PDF; please refer to online guides for the software you are using, and plan ahead so there are no 'surprises' right before the deadline.
+All three portfolios must be submitted as both an online CANVAS submission, and a printed copy brought into class.
+Online submissions must be a single PDF of three pages, and not to exceed 100 MB in size.
+(You are responsible for determining how to generate an appropriately-sized PDF; please refer to online guides for the software you are using.)
 Print submissions must consist of single-sided 11x17 sheets, stapled at the top left corner.